The-Place-Stuff/SMP/README.md

 ## New Fishing Loot (1.21+)
 * Enchanted books in Trial Chambers can have Wind Burst.
-* Enchanted books in Ancient Cities can have Soul Speed.
+* Enchanted books in Ancient Cities can have Swift Sneak.